Pete Wishart

-Peter Wishart (born 9 March 1962) is a Scottish National Party (SNP) politician and musician who has served as the Member of Parliament (MP) for Perth and North Perthshire, formerly North Tayside, since the 2001 general election.
+Peter Wishart (born 9 March 1962) is a Scottish National Party (SNP) politician and musician who has served as the Member of Parliament (MP) for Perth and Kinross-shire since 2024.
+He previously served as the MP for Perth and North Perthshire from 2005 to 2024 and North Tayside from 2001 to 2005.

 Wishart is currently the SNP Shadow Leader of the House in the House of Commons and the chair of the Scottish Affairs Select Committee.
 He has previously served as the SNP's Westminster Spokesperson for the Constitution and for Culture and Sport and Chief Whip.
 He is also a former keyboard player of the Scottish Celtic rock bands Runrig and Big Country.

-He is the longest currently-serving Scottish National Party MP.
+He is the longest currently-serving Scottish National Party MP, and the second longest–serving of all time after Alex Salmond.

 Background

 Born in Dunfermline in 1962, Wishart was educated at Queen Anne High School Dunfermline and Moray House College, Edinburgh.
 Wishart lives in Perth and has one son and enjoys walking in the Perthshire hills.
 Wishart is a trained community worker and has been a director of the Fast Forward charity that promotes healthy lifestyles for young people.
 He was a member of the Scotland Against Drugs Campaign Committee and has contributed to many national forums looking at the problem of drugs within Scottish society.

-His brother, Alan Wishart is also a musician, and plays bass.

 Music

 Wishart was, for 15 years, a member of the Scottish group Runrig.

 Wishart appeared on Kingfishers Catch Fire Radio Kampala with Clive Parker on the songs Bella and Battle Scars.

 Pete Wishart's first major band was Big Country which he joined in the early 1980s, along with his brother Alan.
 He initially joined during a period when Big Country were a support act for Alice Cooper's tour.
 The main force behind Big Country was Stuart Adamson, himself from near Dunfermline.
 Adamson claimed that the early Big Country were thrown off the Alice Cooper tour for "being too weird".

 After the departure of Richard Cherns in February 1986, Wishart joined Runrig.
 Wishart was a performer on seven of Runrig's studio albums, from The Cutter and the Clan (1987), to his last The Stamping Ground (2001).
 He also appears on several of Runrig's live albums.
-Wishart's tenure in the band coincided with their sign-up to the Chrysalis Records label, and their most successfully commercial period in the late eighties and early nineties.
-Wishart was not the only politically minded member of the band - former lead singer Donnie Munro became a Labour Party candidate.
+Wishart's tenure in the band coincided with their sign-up to the Chrysalis Records label, and their most successfully commercial period in the late 1980s and early 1990s.
+Wishart was not the only politically minded member of the band – former lead singer Donnie Munro became a Labour Party candidate.

 Wishart is a founder member of the parliamentary rock group MP4.
-The other members are Ian Cawsey (bass guitar and vocals), Greg Knight MP (drums) and Kevin Brennan MP (lead guitar and vocals).
+The other members are Ian Cawsey (bass guitar and vocals), Greg Knight (drums) and Kevin Brennan (lead guitar and vocals).